shuheykoyama/dotfiles/README.md

 # Shuhey's dotfiles

-Warning: Before using these config files, it is recommended that you understand what they will set.
+🚨Warning!: Before using these config files, it is recommended that you understand what they will set.
 Use at your own risk!

 ## Contents